Summer Funding for Internships

 Cardozo Summer Funded Programs:

-Cardozo Public Interest / Public Service Stipend: These stipends are awarded to first- and second-year Cardozo students who have secured voluntary public interest/public service, government or judicial legal internships during the summer.
-Funding for some of these stipends is provided through the David Berg Public Interest Summer Fellowship and the David Rudenstine Fellowship programs.
+Cardozo Public Service Stipend: These stipends are awarded to first- and second-year Cardozo students who have secured unpaid internships with 501(c)(3) nonprofit organizations, government entities, or judges' chambers during the summer.
+Funding for some of these stipends is provided through the David Berg Foundation.
 Those fellowships are awarded to students with a demonstrated commitment to working with underserved communities.

 Cardozo/Howard M. Squadron Fellowships in Law, Media and Society: These fellowships are awarded to students with international internships in media, publishing, communications and entertainment law.